 Day 3 - The Great Wall of China

-We begin our day with a visit to the Temple of Heaven, a beautiful edifice in central Beijing.
-After some time here we visit the world-famous Great Wall of China.
+Today we visit the world-famous Great Wall of China.
 Listed as one of the modern Seven Wonders of the World, this masterpiece of Chinese workmanship stretches thousands of miles from the Gobi Desert to the Korean border - and is truly an awesome sight to behold.
-We visit the Mutianyu section, a beautifully preserved stretch which offers incredible views over the seemingly endless mountain scenery.
+We visit the Mutianyu section, a beautifully preserved stretch that offers incredible views over the seemingly endless mountain scenery.
 After ascending by chair lift, we have the opportunity to walk along the wall before returning to Beijing.
 Here we see the 'Water Cube' and the 'Bird's Nest', the main arenas used in the 2008 Olympic Games.
 Tonight we enjoy a traditional Peking duck dinner together.

 Day 4 & 5 - To Xi’an & the Terracotta Warriors

-Day 6 & 7 - Chengdu, Leshan & the Giant Buddha
+Day 6 & 7 - Giant Panda Breeding Research Institute & Wenshu Monastery

 Day 8 - Chengdu & the Yangtze River

-Today we visit the Giant Panda Breeding Research Institute, which is spread out over 200 acres and is now home to more than 100 of these magnificent creatures.
-The project allows us to see the Giant Panda, an enchanting and rare creature, at close quarters in a near-natural habitat setting.
+Head to Remnin Park this morning.
+Known in English as People's Park, the site is known as a Major Historical and Cultural Site of China.
+After, we enjoy a traditional aspect of China with a tasting in a local tea house.
 Later we transfer to the station for the high-speed bullet train service to Chongqing, situated in the upper reaches of the Yangtze River.
-Here we board the luxury 5-Star Century river ship for our three night cruise along the Yangtze River, through the dramatic scenery of the Three Gorges.
+Here we board a local luxury 5-Star Century river ship for our three-night cruise along the Yangtze River and through the dramatic scenery of the Three Gorges.

 Day 9 & 10 - The Yangtze

-This morning there is an optional excursion to Fengdu Ghost City.
+This morning enjoy the scenery as you cruise onwards.
 This afternoon we visit the stunning Shibaozhai Pagoda, rising 12 stories up a sheer cliff face.
+This evening, we sit down to enjoy the Captain's Banquet on board.
 Our cruise continues on Day 10 with a shore excursion to Shennong Stream, a stunning natural beauty where the cliff sides soar steeply away from the nearly emerald waters of this beautiful stream.
-This evening, enjoy the Captain's Banquet on board.

 Days 13 & 14 - To Shanghai